cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 **Mid 2012 Mac Book Pro** - Got this off of craigslist when I was in college and had decided to get serious about programming.
 It still more than handles my workload so theres no reason to upgrade.

-**Iphone 6** - Not shown since it was taking the picture.
-Unlocked so I can replace the simcard with local prepaid options wherever I go.
+**Iphone 6** - Not shown since it was taking the picture. its unlocked so I can replace the simcard with local prepaid options wherever I go.

 [**Kindle Paperwhite**](https://www.amazon.com/Amazon-Kindle-Paperwhite-6-Inch-4GB-eReader/dp/B00OQVZDJM/ref=sr_1_1?ie=UTF8&qid=1522795171&sr=8-1&keywords=kindle+paperwhite+e-reader) - While I love the feeling and smells of flipping through a physical book but theres just no way to beat having an entire library fit in your pocket.
 The impressively efficient e-ink screen keeps it running for weeks without having to worry about charging.
 Reading is definitely the easiest way to kill 5 hours at an airport for me personally so this is a must-have for travel.